kickstartDS/ds-starter/README.md

 **Storybook** should automatically open in your preferred browser, showing you a demo "Welcome" page with some dummy content.

-`yarn start` here is actually an alias starting all configured watch tasks in parallel to starting **Storybook** in watch mode.
-This ensures that whatever file you edit, you should have hot reload while working!
+`yarn start` here is actually an alias starting all configured watch tasks, in parallel to also starting **Storybook** in watch mode.
+This ensures that whatever file you edit, you should have hot reload while working on your code!

 Have a look at the next section for inspiration on what the next steps could look like on the journey to your customized **Design System**.

 ## Next steps

 Where you take it next is pretty much up to you completely.
-There are some things one would pretty much always want to do (e.g. Customizing Design Token), while others might be optional.
-In which order you tackle those shouldn't make a difference, just choose what fancies you the most.
+There are some things one would pretty much always want to do (e.g. [Customizing Design Token](#customizing-design-token)), while others might be optional.
+In which order you tackle those shouldn't make a difference, just choose what fancies you the most!

 ### Customizing **Design Token**

-When getting started with your **Design System**, you will find the current **Design Token** set to be pretty bland and boring... this is because you are looking at the default, pretty much unstyled variants of components.
+When getting started with your **Design System**, you will find the current **Design Token** set to be pretty bland and boring... this is because you are looking at the default, pretty much unstyled versions of components.

 There are two concepts involved with design and token application in **kickstartDS**: